-Given the unprecedented challenges of the COVID-19 pandemic during 2020, the Board had eight (8) formal meetings.
-The additional special Board meetings concerned the impact of the pandemic on the Group and the consideration and decision to exit the legacy retail business.
+The Board had five (5) formal meetings.
 Generally, the Board manages an annual schedule of critical items designed to ensure that it fulfils its obligations.
 The Board reviewed and approved financial statements, interim and final dividend payments and the progress of Cave Shepherd's strategy.
 The Board also considered different business opportunities, reviewed and managed Company risk and received reports on the work carried out by its Audit and Corporate Governance & Nomination Committees.